emartineznunez/AutoMeKin/docs/running.md

 ---
-title: Everything automated
+title: Automated workflow
 layout: home
 nav_order: 3
 ---

-# Everything automated
+# Automated workflow

 {: .highlight}
 To obtain all mechanistic and kinetic information for your system, you can simply run a single script _per_ each type of calculation: low-level and high-level.